kleinesfilmroellchen/fancytables/source/api/tableformatting.rst

        result.
     #.
 Check if the method :func:`fancytables.TableFormatter.row_format`
        returns something else than ``NotImplemented``.
-If so, format every row using this method and stick them together correctly.
+If so, format every row, including a pseudo-row containing the headers, using this method and stick them together correctly.
 Return the result.
     #.
 Check if the method :func:`fancytables.TableFormatter.get_border`
        returns something else than ``NotImplemented``.
 If so: